-It comes with a welcome offer of 150,000 Hilton points after spending $4,000 on purchases in the first three months of account opening.
-It’s quite easy to receive a value of ~0.5 cents per Hilton point, so you should have no problem achieving at least $750 in free hotel stays from that bonus.
+It comes with a welcome offer of 150,000 Hilton points after you make $4,000 in purchases in the first three months of account opening.
+It’s quite easy to receive a value of ~0.5 cents per Hilton point, so you should have no problem achieving at least $750 in hotel stays from that bonus.

-The card also comes with hundreds of dollars in hotel and airline credits, an impossibly valuable annual weekend night, and so much more.
+The card also comes with hundreds of dollars in hotel and airline credits, an impossibly valuable annual weekend night and much more.

 If you find Hilton resorts fit your travels (and there are hundreds of them), the Hilton Honors Aspire Card from American Express is for you.
 Even if you’re not a loyal Hilton customer, this card can single-handedly revolutionize your travel — even outside the hotel.

 Yes, you’ll receive free upgrades to suites, free breakfast and hundreds of dollars in resort credits each year.
 But you’ll also get unlimited access to 1,200+ fancy airport lounges worldwide and various kinds of travel insurance.

 Few cards are more obviously worth the annual fee than this card.
 If you can use even a fraction of its benefits (which we’ll closely examine in a minute), it is unquestionably worth than its $450 annual fee (see rates and fees).

 Just note that Amex only allows you to receive each of their cards’ welcome bonuses once per lifetime.
 If you’ve opened the Amex Hilton Aspire in the past, you won’t be eligible for its bonus again.